-(OTHER NONFICTION ARTICLES: THE REVOLUTION THAT ATE ITSELF (PART 1) THE REVOLUTION THAT ATE ITSELF (PART 2) AFRICANUS THE COCONUT KING WHIPPED BY THREE FLAGS THE MEN WHO WEREN’T THERE THE CITY OF HYPHENS: TRIESTE ON CLOUD IX THE KANNIBAL CLUB MOJO MAN: LIFE IS A HIJACK)
+(OTHER NONFICTION ARTICLES: THE REVOLUTION THAT ATE ITSELF (PART 1) THE REVOLUTION THAT ATE ITSELF (PART 2) AFRICANUS: JOHN CHILEMBWE’S RACE-BASED REBELLION AUGUST ENGELHARDT: THE COCONUT KING WHIPPED BY THREE FLAGS: THE KOREAN WHO KEPT GETTING CAUGHT THE MEN WHO WEREN’T THERE: BUTCH CASSIDY & THE SUNDANCE KID THE CITY OF HYPHENS: TRIESTE ON CLOUD IX THE KANNIBAL CLUB: HOW TO ESCAPE FROM A GULAG CAMP MOJO MAN: LIFE IS A HIJACK)

 THE YAGHAN PEOPLE OF TIERRA DEL FUEGO & THEIR INSURMOUNTABLE LANGUAGE

 The Yaghan/Yámana lived in the lowlands, but spoke the Mount Everest of languages.

 The Yaghan people – or their remnants – are native to South America’s southernmost tip, the land of ice and fire called Tierra del Fuego.
 Research suggests they arrived about 6,000 years ago.